 Retail Sports Betting

-Retail sports betting is not currently available in Ohio.
-If online betting is legalized, it’s reasonable to assume that retail sportsbooks would be included in the regulations.
+Retail sports betting is not currently available in Ohio, but was legalized alongside online wagering.
+You can expect to see retail sportsbooks launching during 2022.
 Currently, you can only bet on a horse race in Ohio, as racetracks and off-track betting are available.

 Daily Fantasy Sports

 Daily fantasy sports was legalized by then-governor John Kasich in 2018, and they are regulated by the Ohio Casino Control Commission.
 Most major DFS sites such as DraftKings, FanDuel, and Fantasy Draft operate in Ohio.
 For DK and FanDuel, launching a gambling site will be no problem, so they are definitely looking to expand into OH when real money gambling takes off in the form of online sports betting.

 The Buckeye state has retail, land-based casino sites which Ohio residents and others frequent.
 Players wanting to play at online casinos as of this moment will have access to Social casinos in Ohio.
 Those wanting to play at BetMGM Online Casino or BetRivers Online Casino in Ohio will have to wait for long as the state has not legalized real money casino sites as of now.
 Maybe in near future, you will have access to all online casino sits in Ohio.

 Retail Casinos in Ohio

 Ohio does not yet have legal online real money casino sites, but the state has a vivid retail casino game industry with 4 casinos and 7 racetrack casinos operating around the state at the major population centers like Columbus and Cleveland.
 The casinos carry casino table games, slot machines, poker rooms, and video poker; you can try out games like Mini Baccarat and Mississippi Stud.
 The racinos are limited to operating slot machine video lottery terminals.
 The legal gambling age for real money games in casinos is 21 years.